norheim/minimdo/minimdo/development/functionalities.md

 Assume we have $x=(x_1,x_2,x_3,x_4,x_5)$, a vector in 5-dimensional (real) space.

 ## A first subspace
-Now we have a set $S_1$ that describes a subspace of the 5-dimensional space: the subset of points satisfying the following equations:
+Now we have a set $S_1$ that describes a subspace of the 5-dimensional space: the subset of points satisfying the following equations (I'm not going to try to visualize the five dimensional hypersurface to you):

 $$
 \begin{align*}